← Back to Ekantik 500 · Pre-commitment artifact · Published before any investor capital deployment · Save as PDF →

 Falsifiability Protocol

-A pre-committed operational charter · v1.2 · Majority Opinion Predisposal Strategy
+A pre-committed operational charter · v1.5 · Majority Opinion Predisposal Strategy + Synthetic-Passive Overlay

-Governing the Majority Opinion Predisposal Strategy on ES & MES futures within the Ekantik 500 active engine.
+Governing both engines of Ekantik 500: the Majority Opinion Predisposal Strategy on ES & MES futures (the active engine), and the synthetic-passive overlay on the SPY foundation (new in v1.3).
 Issued by the operator.
 Witness-locked.
 Publicly disclosed.
 Modification subject to a 48-hour cool-off and written justification.

 DocumentFalsifiability Protocol · Locked Operational Charter